Records of Early English Drama: History

-REED has had close ties to the English Department, the Centre for Medieval Studies (CMS), the Centre for Reformation and Renaissance Studies (CRRS), and the Graduate Centre for Study of Drama.
+REED has had close ties to the Department of English in the Faculty of Arts and Science, the University of Toronto Mississauga, the Centre for Medieval Studies (CMS), the Centre for Reformation and Renaissance Studies (CRRS), and the Graduate Centre for Study of Drama.
 From 1976 to 2009 the project was based at Victoria University in the University of Toronto.
 In 2009 the offices of the project moved to the English Department.
 REED retains active relationships with the English Department, the CMS, and the University of Toronto Libraries.
 REED's internal governance is provided by an executive board of senior scholars in early drama and related fields, with digital advisors and collections editors drawn from Canada, the United States, Australia, New Zealand, and the United Kingdom.

 REED has collaborated with the Poculi Ludique Societas (PLS) to mount four productions of full cycles of medieval biblical dramas: the York Plays (also called the York Mystery Plays) in 1977 and 1998, and the Chester Plays (also called the Chester Mystery Plays) in 1983 and 2010, with participation from international amateur theatre groups.

 In November 2002, REED, in partnership with the Art Gallery of Ontario, hosted the Picturing Shakespeare symposium, an exhibition of and an accompanying public symposium regarding the Sanders portrait, an Elizabethan painting reputed to be the only one of Shakespeare made during his lifetime.

 In addition to revealing evidence of vernacular entertainment activities, the research work for the collections produces a body of knowledge regarding professional travelling entertainers, their patronage, and their performance venues.
 This cumulative information was first launched for public use through the Patrons and Performances website in 2003.

 In 2011, REED collaborated with the Department of Digital Humanities, King's College London, and the Department of English at the University of Southampton to create Early Modern London Theatres (EMLoT), a research database and educational resource, with learning modules.
 EMLoT gathers documents related to professional theatres north and south of the Thames up to 1642 and bibliographic information about their subsequent transcriptions, documenting how scholars “got [their] information about the early theatres, from whom and when.”

 In 2016, to mark the 400th anniversary of Shakespeare's death, REED collaborated with the BBC and The British Library to produce an ongoing public website titled Shakespeare on Tour.
 Many REED editors contributed stories and images from their research in the Elizabethan period to help raise “the curtain on performances of The Bard’s plays countrywide from the 16th Century to the present day.”

 Throughout its existence, REED maintained its primary focus and published about six collections each decade.
 In 2015, REED published its last print collection (Civic London to 1558, edited by Anne Lancashire), and in March 2017, the first digital collection (Staffordshire, edited by Alan B. Somerset) was made freely available on its publication website, REED Online.
 All subsequent collections will be added to this database and website.